 One of the key features of water network models is the ability to control pipes, pumps, and valves using simple and complex conditions.
 EPANET uses “controls” and “rules” to define conditions [Ross00].
 A control is a single action (i.e., closing/opening a link or changing the setting) based on a single condition (i.e., time based or tank level based).
 A rule is more complex; rules take an IF-THEN-ELSE form and can have multiple conditions and multiple actions in each of the logical blocks.
-WNTR supports EPANET’s rules and controls when generating a water network model from an INP file and simulating hydraulics using the EpanetSimulator.
+WNTR supports EPANET’s rules and controls when generating a water network model from an EPANET INP file and simulating hydraulics using either the EpanetSimulator or the WNTRSimulator.
 WNTR includes additional options to define controls that can be used by the WNTRSimulator.

 The basic steps to define a control for a water network model are:

 - Define condition(s) (i.e., define what should cause the action to occur)

 - Define the control or rule using the control action(s) and condition(s)

 - Add the control or rule to the network

 These steps are defined below.
 Examples use the “Net3.inp” EPANET INP file to generate the water network model object, called wn.